TobyCeballos/odin_docs/docs/basics/introduction.md

 ### [Getting Started](/setting-up/getting-started)

-Learn how to configure Frappe Books for your company to get started.
+Learn how to configure OdinPOS for your company to get started.

 ## Transactions

-Learn about the various transactions that you can do in Frappe Books.
+Learn about the various transactions that you can do in OdinPOS.

 ### [Sales Invoices](/transactions/sales-invoices)